-A. Members base salaries shall be increased as follows:
+Members base salaries shall be increased as follows:

 A. Any individual contract between the Board and an individual employee heretofore or hereafter executed shall be subject to and consistent with the terms and conditions of the Agreement.
 If an individual contract contains any language inconsistent with this Agreement, this Agreement during its duration, shall be controlling.

 B. The Board and the Association agree that there shall be no discrimination, and that all practices, procedures and policies of the school system shall clearly exemplify that there is no discrimination in the hiring, training, assignment, promotion, transfer or discipline of employees, or in the application or administration of this Agreement on the basis of race, creed, color, religion, national origin, sex, domicile or marital status.